 How long do lip injections last?

 Lips are among the most delicate parts of the face.
 That is because their mobility is incredibly high and that increases the risk of implant migration.
-Therefore, not every professional-grade dermal filler injection makes a good lip injectable.
+Therefore, not every professional-grade dermal filler injection makes a good lip filler.
 Those that do are designed to be injected into the superficial layer of the skin and have a lower particle concentration and consist of Hyaluronic Acid rather than Calcium Hydroxylapatite since the latter usually has bigger particles and stimulates collagen production making it more suitable for the correction of moderate to serve lines and wrinkles and facial volume restoration.
 The longevity of most lip fillers tends to be more modest compared to products targeting other treatment areas.
 On the average, their durability is around 6 months.

 How long do under eye fillers last?